Super PAC Begins To Regret Length Of Name

 “Mitt Romney claims to be pro-corporations,” said Jon Stewart, President of The Definitely Not Coordinated With Stephen Colbert Super PAC.
 “But would you let him date your daughter’s corporation?
 Americans have been clamoring for a comprehensive study of this crucial issue, so we splurged for the full sixty-second commercial.
 We think South Carolinians will agree – they deserve a leader who shares their state’s values, and perhaps even their state’s initials.”

 The new spot begins airing today in a major ad buy that will blanket South Carolina from Charleston all the way to North Charleston.
-Those of you with some free AOL hours left can view the ad here.
-Or, if you’re too lazy to click a link, just watch it right here:

 The Definitely Not Coordinated With Stephen Colbert Super PAC, officially known as Americans For A Better Tomorrow, Tomorrow, is an independent, expenditure-only committee that’s been proudly serving the community since late Thursday.